epfl-ml4ed/SkillThrills/README.md

         The matching between the profile and the desired job is: 25% Printing the attractiveness of each skill of the profile:
-                Skill 4 is required for 80% of the jobs on the market The overall attractiveness of the profile is: 0.25 (min 0, max 1) Printing the matching of the profile with respect to each job (from most compatible to least compatible):
+                Skill 4 is required for 80% of the jobs on the market The overall attractiveness of the profile is: 25% Printing the matching of the profile with respect to each job (from most compatible to least compatible):
                 Job jobs_0 has a matching of 50%
                 Job jobs_4 has a matching of 33%